ccorcos/gcloud-functions-selenium-boilerplate/README.md

 	curl https://us-central1-selenium-258105.cloudfunctions.net/selenium
 	```

 	**NOTE** you can modify the memory allocation and timeout of the function in the deploy script.
-Current defaults are `--memory=1024MB --timeout=300s`.
+Current defaults are maxed out at `--memory=2048MB --timeout=540s`.

 ## Resources
 - https://www.toptal.com/nodejs/serverless-nodejs-using-google-cloud